 Base 0 – 3 inches – Trail is in poor condition.
 Watch for trucks on the trail.

 Kinross to Raco & Rudyard, Parts of trail #472 & #480 –

-Courtesy of the Sault Ste Marie Snowmobile Association – Groomer Report
+Courtesy of the Sault Ste.
+Marie Snowmobile Association – Groomer Report

-- We now have a marked trail that will be groomed on occasion to get to parts and service at Chippewa Motors.
+- We now have a marked trail that will be groomed on occasion to get to parts and services at Chippewa Motors.
 It comes into the back of their lot from the east side of M-129 when you come out of the woods.

 - Remember, the trail base is the amount of snow between your track and the ground below, not the amount of fluff piled up in the woods.
-6 inches of snow compresses to less than an inch on the trail.
+Six inches of snow compresses to less than an inch on the trail.

-- We have a new plowed parking area at the beginning of trail #8 under the International Bridge, which now has an all-season Porta-John.
+- We have a new, plowed parking area at the beginning of Trail #8 under the International Bridge, which now has an all-season Porta-John.